 Definitely read “The Pragmatic Programmer”, no matter what.

 How do I become a better writer?

 First read “On Writing Well”.

 Write publicly every week.
 Post it somewhere people see it.
 Something changes when your writing is out in the public, being seen by strangers.
 Seeing it through their eyes helps more than anything.

 I don’t review books.

-I only read for my own self-improvement, and take notes for my own reflection.
+I only read for my own self-improvement, based on my own needs at the time, then take notes for my own reflection.

 I’m a musician.
 What should I do?

 Read “How To Make It in the New Music Business” by Ari Herstand, and do what he says.